 High risk payments to Switzerland, Singapore, Puerto Rico and Hong Kong For non-EU tax havens we only have (limited) bilateral exporter information on Switzerland supplied by Eurostat.
 Additionally, using IMF data, we can compute total high risk exports of Switzerland, Singapore and Hong Kong.
 For Puerto Rico, we use the total export reported by their statistical agency and multiply these by the average share of high risk exports in EU tax havens (73%).
 When comparing the Swiss high risk exports to the EU and the US with the reported imports by the EU and the US there is a gap of 25%.
 That is, the EU and the US claims to be importing 25% more from Switzerland than what Switzerland reports they export to the EU and US.
 This raises the concern of whether all exports are properly registered in Switzerland.
-We hence proceed as follows: For the EU and the US we use importer data and make no correction of these (with the concern of business to consumer sales being unrecorded).31
+We hence proceed as follows: For the EU and the US we use importer data and make no correction of these (with the concern of business to consumer sales being unrecorded).30 For the rest of the world we allocate the remainder of non-EU tax havens high risk exports according to FDI inward shares (as a proxy for MNE activity).
+We scale up the total exports of Switzerland, Singapore and Hong Kong by 25% to account for the under-reporting of exports observed in Switzerland - this simply ensures that we are not under-allocating tax losses to non-EU non-US countries.